Subscribe to our newsletter for FREE pet updates

 When a cat licks his fur and skin, calming endorphins are released.
 If the anxiety-producing situation is ongoing, the cat may perform the displacement behavior over and over until it becomes compulsive or habitual.

 The type of stress that triggers excessive licking is typically persistent and is often a combination of cumulative stressors.
-For example, a new family member, a move to a new house, or even relocating the litterbox can upset the average kitty and trigger displacement behaviors.
+For example, a new family member, a move to a new house or even relocating the litterbox upsets the average kitty and triggers displacement behaviors.

-The disorder can also develop in kitties who are hospitalized, boarded, or otherwise deprived of their freedom (i.e., kenneled for an extended period of time).
+The disorder also develops in kitties who are hospitalized, boarded, or otherwise deprived of their freedom (i.e., kenneled for an extended period of time).
 Bored cats often exhibit the behavior, as well as kitties who are frequently stressed or fearful.

 Other Potential Causes